bilousdmitro8Terminator101/BridgeSmith/Readme_EN.txt

 ## DISKPART
 Display full information about the selected disk or disk partition Work with physical and virtual disks, cleaning, formatting, restoring the operability of damaged USB \ SD devises, and local or external HDD \ SSD disks
 (!!!
 CAUTION !!!
-USE IT VERY CAREFULLY ALL YOUR DATA WILL BE DELETED)
+USE IT VERY CAREFULL ALL YOUR DATA WILL BE DELETED)

 ## Features: